Convent of São Francisco (Estremoz): Architecture

 The monastery is located in an urban square, on a slope, but outside the medieval burg, alongside the Cross of São Francisco.

 The long rectangular plan, includes a transept in the form of a Latin cross with the remains of the primitive church framed in polygonal apses in the south.
 Not only are the rear arches, nor the tops, are sculpted, suggesting that the areas were covered in Arcosolium.

 Its square front is divided in two flights, topped by undulating triangular frontispiece of cornices.
 Below the architrave, are three broad pillars divide it into three sections, with rectangular windows and ground floor porticos, with triangular cornices above of closed sides of masonry.
 The tympanum is decorated with masonry, whose sides are strongly constricted into five sections.
 To the south, abuts the cloister: within its interior is the triple-wide span of the Porta do Sol, with three pointed arches embedded by triangular edicula, with simple squared and geometric colonnades.
 In the first section, is the chapel of Dom Fradique of Portugal, built against the western wall of the nave, with a wide third section on the side of the epistle.

 The central plan, is simple consisting of cubic masses, wedges, divided into two sections in granite stonework, finished in pinnacles and crowned crown with merlons.
 There are four windows with three archivolts and lateral parapets, with one on each side.
 The south wing of the transept is truncated adjacent to the cloister.

 Interior

-The nave consists of five sections, covered by wood ceiling, separated into galleries by solid silhouetted faces, torned by high arches pointed out from two archivolts, hanging over rectangular pillars, embedded and flanked by thin columns, all topped with phytomorphic crochet capitals.
+The nave consists of five sections, covered by wood ceiling, separated into galleries by solid silhouetted faces, divided by high arches pointed out from two archivolts, hanging over rectangular pillars, embedded and flanked by thin columns, all topped with phytomorphic crochet capitals.
 Between the arches, are ogival gaps.
 In one of the lateral naves there is a chapel wall with the Tree of Jesse.
 On the lateral face of the southern gallery, is the portico of the Chapel of Dom Fradique and, opposite it (on the epistle side), the tomb of Esteves da Gata.
 The cross is open to four bands, similar to the nave and chancel, consisting of vaulted ceilings in masonry and triumphal arch dividing the retable.
 The remaining arm of the transept, as well as the apse, covered in two-ribbed ogival sections, with buttons in black marble, that allow light to filter through slits.